pauloimon/gnome-screenshort-cut-extension/readme.md

 # gnome-screenshort-cut-extension

-A simple shortcut to take screenshots directly on your top bar!
+A simple shortcut button to call the native screenshot tool directly on your GNOME panel.

 ![Screenshot](screenshot.png)